m-que/Recipes-Ratings-Project/README.md

 ## Project Overview

 This is a data science project investigating the relationship between cooking time and recipe success.
 The dataset used is originally scrapped and used by authors of [this source](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf).
-This project is for DSC80 at UCSD.
-This is a project for the course DSC80 at UCSD.

 ---